playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ### Positioning

- - Used in lightboxes, mobile menus, modal windows, and similar overlaying elements
- - Primarily used to remove elements from document flow
+: Csed in lightboxes, mobile menus, modal windows, and similar overlaying elements : Crimarily used to remove elements from document flow

 For example, the cookies modal on stackoverflow uses a fixed position to stay on your screen while hovering above other document elements: